Anxiety can become a state of torment.

 “Be strong and courageous.
 Do not be afraid or terrified because of them, for the LORD your God goes with you; he will never leave you nor forsake you.”
 (Deuteronomy 31:6)

-Overcoming anxiety means facing fear with truth, especially when we admit ultimate truths and pray for help to go from there.
+Overcoming anxiety in a given moment means facing fear with truth, especially when we admit ultimate truths and pray for help to go from there.
 Pray for truth to rule your life in the name of Jesus Christ.
 It’s not always easy because we live in a world of lies.

 Most of us don’t know what to do with the situations we find ourselves in.
 We get stressed, and the truth gets fuzzy.